Ukraine: Thousands flee Russian war, humanitarian crisis | DW | 25.02.2022

 About 3 million people were estimated to be in need of humanitarian assistance, and the number will likely increase amid the Russian offensive, he added.

-The UN announced allocating $20 million (€17.9 million) to increase humanitarian operations in Ukraine.
+The UN announced it was allocating $20 million (€17.9 million) to increase humanitarian operations in Ukraine.

 UN Secretary-General Antonio Guterres said the UN and its partners "are committed to staying and delivering, to support people in Ukraine in their time of need... regardless of who or where they are."